enyeartc/NFL/README.md

 # Betting the Spread

 ### Background
 Growing up in Denver, I religiously watched the Broncos with my dad every Sunday.
 Throughout my years as a Bronco fan, there have been a lot of ups and downs - namely Super Bowl 48 and Super 50 - but if one thing has stayed consistent, it is my dad yelling at the tv that the Broncos never beat the spread.
-However, since 2012, the Broncos have beaten the spread in 51% of the games they played.

 <img src="./graphs/broncos_against_the_spread.png" width="500">

-But if I had to guess whether or not the Broncos cover the spread this weekend again the undefeated Los Angles Rams, I would bet that they don't because the Broncos never beat the spread.
+Even though the Broncos never seemingly beat the spread, since 2012, the Broncos have beaten the spread in 51% of the games they played.
+But if I had to guess whether or not the Broncos cover the spread this weekend against the undefeated Los Angles Rams, I would bet that they don't because the Broncos never beat the spread.

 <img src="./images/broncos_spread.png" width="400">